 I scrubbed the inside of our plastic kiddie pool for use this summer.
 Marseille soap got rid of three seasons of outdoor storage worth of grime.

 Marseille soap for clothing

 Marseille soap works as a stain remover on fabrics too!
 Rub it in, let it sit, launder as usual.
 I simply moisten the bar and apply liberally to the stain.
-It has worked on blood stains and oil stains! Öko Creations even recommends it as a stain treatment for cloth pads.
+It works on blood stains and oil stains, including set-in stains that have already gone through the dryer.

 Marseille soap for dishes